sit-n-coding/solidguard/README.md

 * **Frontend Engineers:** Vivek Kandathil, Peter Pham, Glenn Ye.
 * **Backend Engineers:** Meixuan (Mexi) Lu, Ruo Ning (Nancy) Qiu.
 * **DevOps Engineers:** Si (Leo) Wang, Stephen Guo.

+## Disclaimer
+This is a prototype meant for demoing and showing the concept of what SolidGuard could be.
+It should not be used in production since there are many bugs and security flaws present in the application.